zachvalenta/jvns.ca/source/_posts/2016-09-23-containers-first-then-orchestration.markdown

 categories:
 ---

-Right now I work on an infrastructure team.
-As I see it, my team's job is basically to be Heroku for the rest of the company -- we want it to be really easy for developers to run and operate code on our servers.
+Right now at work, my team's job is basically to be Heroku for the rest of the company -- we want it to be really easy for developers to run and operate code on our servers.

 I'm not going to talk right now about why "make it easier for developers to run code on our servers" might involve "containers", because that's a whole other